sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 We suggest backing up API keys and users in a separate file that you can use as a reference for granting new API keys and adding the `password_hash` or `password` attribute to user definitions.
 {{% /notice %}}

+### Back up the Sensu configuration for PostgreSQL

-If you use PostgreSQL for your Sensu instance, follow these steps to create a backup and restore your Sensu configuration:
+If you use PostgreSQL for your Sensu instance, follow these steps to create a backup of your Sensu configuration:

 1. Create a backup folder: